unc-network/dashboard/akips_setup/README.md

 ===

 AKIPS is the engine that drives OCNES, so setup is required for them to interoperate.
+To create effective alert summaries, logical groupings are applied to stratify both a device's place in the network hierarchy but also its role by device type.

-## Device Grouping
+## Network Hierarchy Grouping

-Use **Auto Grouping** rules to organize the network hierarchy.
+Use **Auto Grouping** device rules to organize the network hierarchy.
 This gives AKiPS and OCNES some topographical knowledge to facilitate grouping of alerts.

 Menu: Admin -> Grouping -> Auto Grouping